digital-work-lab/theses/docs/writing/preparation_phase.md

 Structuring a chapter in your thesis requires a thoughtful and systematic approach to ensure clarity, coherence, and alignment with your research objectives.
 A strong outline serves as the backbone for your writing, helping you maintain logical flow and effective argumentation.
+While creating an outline, keep the [evaluation criteria](docs/evaluation.html) in mind to ensure your chapter meets the required academic standards.

 ### Steps to Create a Chapter Outline